A team of us, led by Christophe Kinnard, just published a paper synthesising a bunch of work done on a small glacier in the Arid Andes.

 - Mass balance reconstructed by geodetic methods shows that Guanaco Glacier has been losing mass since at least 1955, and that mass loss has increased over time until present.

-- An ice core recovered from the deepest part of the glacier in 2008 revealed that the glacier is cold-based with a ?5.5°C basal temperature and a warm reversal of the temperature profile above 60-m depth attributed to the recent atmospheric warming trend.
-Detailed stratigraphic and stable isotope analyses of the upper 20 m of the core revealed seasonal cycles in the ?18O and ?2H records with periods varying between 0.5 and 3 m. w.e. a–1.
+- An ice core recovered from the deepest part of the glacier in 2008 revealed that the glacier is cold-based with a -5.5°C basal temperature and a warm reversal of the temperature profile above 60-m depth attributed to the recent atmospheric warming trend.
+Detailed stratigraphic and stable isotope analyses of the upper 20 m of the core revealed seasonal cycles in the delta18O and delta 2H records with periods varying between 0.5 and 3 m. w.e. a–1.
 Deuterium excess values larger than 10‰ suggest limited post-depositional sublimation, while the presence of numerous refrozen ice layers indicate significant summer melt.
 Tritium concentration in the upper 20 m of the core was very low, while 210Pb was undetected, indicating that the glacier surface in 2008 was at least 100 years old.

 - Taken together, these results suggest that Guanaco Glacier formed under drastically different climate conditions than today, when humid conditions caused high accumulation rates, reduced sublimation and increased melting.
 Reconstruction of mass balance based on correlations with precipitation and streamflow records show periods of sustained mass gain in the early 20th century and the 1980s, separated by periods of mass loss.
 The southern migration of the South Pacific Subtropical High over the course of the 20th and 21st centuries is proposed as the main mechanism explaining the progressive precipitation starvation of glaciers in this area.